The Louise Senécal Guilbault Case Study

 Status: Recent arrival, temporary lodging assignment

-After marriage: Learned family lived at Côte de Notre-Dame-des-Anges
+After marriage: Family lived at Côte de Notre-Dame-des-Anges

 Property: Farm with two acres under cultivation (probably oral concession by Jesuit fathers)